Marie-Louise Coleiro Preca: Presidency

 On 1 March 2014, Coleiro Preca accepted the nomination for president.
 Succeeding George Abela, she was sworn in as President on 4 April 2014.
 Coleiro Preca is the youngest person to assume the office of President, sworn in at the age of 55, and is the second woman to hold the post after Agatha Barbara.

-Soon after taking office, Coleiro Preca established a number of entities to nurture dialogue and to foster unity and a culture of positive peace among people.
+The President's Foundation for the Wellbeing of Society

-The Malta Foundation for the Wellbeing of Society
+The President's Foundation for the Wellbeing of Society was established by Coleiro Preca on 25 June 2014.
+The Foundation is a non-governmental organization that focuses on community-building.

-The Foundation was founded on 25 June 2014.
-The Foundation, is a first of its kind in Malta.
-It aims to create a safe space for dialogue on social wellbeing, bridging popular wisdom with academic research.
-Through this process, the Foundation works towards enhancing human relationships.
-The Foundation operates through a consultation process, through a number of established, including; Children, Family, Community, Transculturalism, Interfaith, Persons with Disability, and conducts scientific research through the following Research Entities:
+The Foundation operates through a consultation process and conducts scientific research through five Research Entities: